 If you received a refund or rebate in 2018 of real estate taxes you paid in 2018, reduce your deduction by the amount of the refund or rebate.
 If you received a refund or rebate in 2018 of real estate taxes you paid in an earlier year, don't reduce your deduction by this amount.
 Instead, you must include the refund or rebate in income onSchedule 1 (Form 1040), line 21, if you deducted the real estate taxes in the earlier year and the deduction reduced your tax.
 See Recoveries in Pub.
 525 for details on how to figure the amount to include in income.

-Enter the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.
+Enter on line 5c the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.

 You paid a yearly fee for the registration of your car.
 Part of the fee was based on the car's value and part was based on its weight.
 You can deduct only the part of the fee that was based on the car's value.

 You may want to take a credit for the foreign tax instead of a deduction.
-See the instructions for Form 1040, line 48, for details.
+See the instructions for Schedule 3 (Form 1040), line 48, for details.

 The rules for deducting interest vary, depending on whether the loan proceeds are used for business, personal, or investment activities.
 See Pub.
 535 for more information about deducting business interest expenses.
 See Pub.
 550 for more information about deducting investment interest expenses.
 You can't deduct personal interest.
-However, you can deduct qualified home mortgage interest (on your Schedule A) and interest on certain student loans (on line 33 of your Form 1040), as explained in Pub.
+However, you can deduct qualified home mortgage interest (on your Schedule A) and interest on certain student loans (on Schedule 1 (Form 1040), line 33), as explained in Pub.
 936 and Pub.
 970.